tsavina/openvino/docs/articles_en/openvino_workflow/model_optimization_guide/weight_compression.rst

 need for an additional model optimization step because model conversion will automatically preserve the INT4 optimization results, allowing model inference to benefit from it.

-An end-to-end compression example using a GPTQ model is shown below.
+A compression example using a GPTQ model is shown below.
-To successfully run the example, make sure to installed GPTQ dependencies by running the following command:
+Make sure to install GPTQ dependencies by running the following command:

 .. code-block:: python